1234)

 \[ \langle \mathbf{w}^{(1)}, \mathbf{x}_i\rangle > 0 \Leftrightarrow y_i = 1\;. \tag{7.3}\]

 That is, if someone gave you the weight vector \(\mathbf{w}^{(1)}\), you wouldn’t need to see the data labels: you could exactly recover them using Equation 7.3.
+Not every data set can be separated this way, but we have a term of art for those that can:

-Let’s make this a little more precise.
-For fixed \(\mathbf{w}\), let \(s_i \triangleq \langle \mathbf{w}, \mathbf{x}_i \rangle\) by the score.
-The classification accuracy of the two-label perceptron with weight \(\mathbf{w}\)is
+What if we have a weight vector that doesn’t exactly separate the data?
+We can quantify how close we are to separation by computing a misclassification rate.
+To be precise, for fixed \(\mathbf{w}\), let \(s_i \triangleq \langle \mathbf{w}, \mathbf{x}_i \rangle\) by the score.
+The classification accuracy of the two-label perceptron with weight \(\mathbf{w}\) is

-\[A(\mathbf{w}) \triangleq \frac{1}{n} \sum_{i = 1}^n \mathbb{1}[s_i y_i > 0]\;.\]
+\[A(\mathbf{w}) \triangleq \frac{1}{n} \sum_{i = 1}^n \mathbb{1}[s_i (2y_i-1) > 0]\;.\]

 Higher accuracy means that the vector \(\mathbf{w}\) predicts more correct labels via Equation 7.3.
 The loss (also called the empirical risk) is